 In June 2011, the Company entered into an agreement for a revolving line of credit from a Bank Lender (the "Bank Lender"), which, as amended to date, permits aggregate borrowings of up to \$20,000 in an amount not to exceed 80% of the eligible trade receivables plus 65% of inventories in transit to customers and bears interest, payable monthly, at the Bank Lender's prime rate plus a margin of 0.75% to 2.75%.
-The average interest rate on the Company's outstanding borrowings as of June 30, 2014 was 4.9%.

 On February 17, 2015, the Company amended and restated the agreement with the Bank Lender for a revolving line of credit, which permits aggregate borrowings of up to \$40,000 in an amount not to exceed 80% of the eligible accounts receivable and bears interest, payable monthly, at the Bank Lender's prime rate plus a margin of 0.5% to 2.0%.
-The amended and restated revolving line of credit will terminate, and outstanding borrowings will be payable, on December 31, 2016.
+As of December 31, 2016, the revolving line of credit was terminated and the Company had no outstanding borrowings related to this revolving line of credit.